surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Resonance** – Controls the amount of resonance of the filter.

-**Filter 2 Link Buttons** (small buttons with chain-link icon) – when active, the cutoff frequency or resonance of filter 2 will be linked to filter 1.
+**Filter 2 Offset Button** (small "+" button to the right of the filter parameters) – When active, the cutoff frequency will be set relative to filter 1.
 This includes any modulations (including the hardwired FEG depth & keytracking).
-Filter 2's link chain icon becomes a "+" icon, indicating that its cutoff frequency **becomes an offset** setting relative to filter 1's cutoff frequency.
+Filter 2's cutoff frequency slider **becomes an offset** setting relative to filter 1's cutoff frequency.

-**Resonance link** (small button, filter 2 only) – Makes the slider follow filter 1's resonance slider setting.
+**Resonance Link Button** (small button, filter 2 only) – Makes the slider follow filter 1's resonance slider setting.

 **Keytrack \> F1/F2** – Controls how much the pitch of a note affects the